 Security researchers warn that traditional cloud-based support platforms often create significant privacy vulnerabilities.
 Self-hosted help desk tools offer an alternative that gives organizations complete control over their customer interaction data — without relying on third-party cloud services.

-According to users on Reddit's self-hosted forums, key motivations include:
+According to users on Reddit's self-hosted forums, the main reasons people do this include:

 The most recommended solutions include Zammad, OSTicket, and Helpy — each offering unique approaches to decentralized customer support management.
 Industry analysis suggests these tools are particularly attractive for small to medium enterprises seeking granular data control.